ipea/ipeaData/README.md

 ## Contributing

-To add new functions to this package, it is needed to create a new breach with the new code and submit a pull request to branch dev.
+To add new functions to this package, it is needed to create a new branch with the new code and submit a pull request to branch dev.

 To create the new branch using git command line use the command: